The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 Because continuous feedback translates different for different users, here’s what each persona will experience when this architecture is implemented:

-The continuous feedback capabilities described earlier become achievable now: developers get fast feedback regardless of their CI/CD tool, QA engineers and testers deploy tests independently, QA managers see organization-wide metrics, engineering leaders enforce consistent standards.
+The continuous feedback capabilities described earlier become achievable now: developers get fast feedback regardless of their CI/CD tool, QA engineers and testers deploy tests independently, QA managers see organization-wide metrics, and engineering leaders enforce consistent standards.

 How Testkube Implements Centralized Orchestration